 Simple English definitions for legal terms

-Read a random definition: FF
+Read a random definition: FERPA

 An antidestructibility statute is a law that prevents a future interest in property from being destroyed if it does not vest by a certain time.
 In the past, if a future interest did not vest by the time it was supposed to, it would be lost and the property would go back to the original owner.
 However, now most places have laws that protect these interests from being destroyed.
 Some places still follow the old rule, but it is becoming less common.